gotthard24/gotthard24/README.md

 - 👋 Hi, I’m @gotthard24
-- 👀 I’m interested in FullStack positions
+- 👀 I’m a FullStack developer
-- 🌱 I’m currently learning JS, Node.JS, React, Redux
+- 🌱 I’m currently using JS, Node.JS, Flask, Vue.js, React, Redux
 - 💞️ I’m looking to collaborate on any interesting project
 - 📫 How to reach me ... danya.smile@gmail.com